 |Swan's Island is located off the coast of Maine near Bar Harbor on Mount Desert Island.
 It is a remote island, with ferry service originating in Bass Harbor.
 The six mile crossing from Bass Harbor takes about 30 minutes.
 The ferry, "Captain Henry Lee", holds 17 automobiles as well as walk-on passengers.

-The island has almost none of the mainland amenities.
-There are no stores, no liquor sales, and no amusements, except those that people create for themselves.
 The year-round population is about 350 people, with over 1000 people in the summertime.

 Lobstering is the main occupation on Swan's Island.
 The economy of the island is mostly dependent on the income derived from lobstering.
 Swan's Island has about 40 full-time lobstermen and women, and many part-timers, including school children who fish from small skiffs in the summer.